devops4me/bitbucket-github-migration/README.md

 - kubernetes will restart the job if it fails - it may move it to different nodes
 - you only need to create secrets once as opposed to every time you run the job
+- multiple team members can run and monitor from Windows, MacOS and Linux

 Without further ado let's step up and perform the repository migration.